ISAB-Berkeley/website/README.md

 ___

+## Conribute

+This is the source code for the ISAB website.
+In order to make changes to the website first clone this repo and follow the installation directions below.
+Once you verify your changes locally, commit your changes and push them to this repo.
+You can then SSH into the web hosting account and pull the changes in order to publish them.
+Never modify the files directly on the web hosting machine, as we keep track of file changes using git, and test our changes before publishing them publicly.

 ## Installation

 In order to run the website locally a MySQL development database is required.

 First install the MySQL Community Server [here](https://dev.mysql.com/downloads/mysql/).
-Aim to install the MySQL version that is run on the OCF servers for consistency.

-Then add `/usr/local/mysql/bin` to the `PATH` by adding the following line into your `~/.bash_profile`:
+Then add `/usr/local/mysql/bin` to the `PATH` by adding the following line into your `~/.bash_profile` (this instruction assumes you are using Linux or OSX):
 ```
 export PATH=$PATH:/usr/local/mysql/bin
 ```